chrisjalinsky/kafka-lab/README.md

 hadoop fs -chmod 0777 /logs
 ```

-The connect distributed process has an upstart script running on the kafka cluster /etc/init/connect-standalone.conf, like so:
+The connect distributed process has an upstart script running on the kafka cluster /etc/init/connect-standalone.conf.
+I admit the name is confusing.
+Needs to be changed.

+/etc/init/connect-standalone.conf
 ```
 connect-distributed /etc/schema-registry/connect-avro-distributed.properties
 ```

-Have to use the embedded REST API to submit connectors (The following json is POSTed to the connect-distributed embedded Jetty API server):
+For the distributed connector, use the embedded REST API to submit connectors (The following json is POSTed to the connect-distributed embedded Jetty API server):
 ```
 {
     "name": "hdfs-sink-connector-distributed",